pabloluqueromero/TFG/Readme.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
-This work as been developed under the tutorship of Jose Antonio Gámez and Juan Ángel Aledo at Universidad de Castilla La-Mancha.
+This work has been developed under the tutorship of José Antonio Gámez and Juan Ángel Aledo at Universidad de Castilla La-Mancha.